adityasagi/robotics_tutorial/Readme.md

 ## Agenda

-* Kinematics of a serial-2R manipulator
+* Kinematics of a serial-2R manipulator (notebook: kinematics.ipynb)
     * Forward kinematics
     * Inverse kinematics
     * Verification of the FK and IK modules against each other

-* Introduction to PyBullet
+* Introduction to PyBullet (notebook: sim_env_setup.ipynb)
     * How to start a PyBullet session
     * Settings the simulation parameters in PyBullet
     *Loading URDF files in PyBullet

-* Torque control of robot state in PyBullet
+* Torque control of robot state in PyBullet (notebook: torque_control.ipynb)
     * Obtaining joint information
     * Setting the control mode (and enabling the motors)
     * Control of joint torque

-* PID control of robot
+* PID control of robot (notebook: torque_control.ipynb)
     * Reading the joint state
     * Determining the control action
     * Setting the required control torque

-* Point-to-point tracking of end-effector
+* Point-to-point tracking of end-effector (notebook: torque_control.ipynb)
     * Obtaining the required joint angles to reach the desired end-effector position
     * Simulating a PID position control loop to reach the desired end-effector position